Abstract

 If you want to debug your TBNL/mod_lisp applications it is also

-recommended that you start Apache (i.e. the httpd
+recommended that you start Apache (i.e. the httpd binary)

 with the

-command-line option.
-Then set *DEBUG-MODE*
+-X command-line option.
+Then set *DEBUG-MODE* to a true

 value and poke around in the listener.